rhel-labs/instruqt/command-line-assistant-problem-solving/02-useraccounts-script/assignment.md

 enhanced_loading: null
 ---

-It may be the case that you will have to perform a repetitive task, such as creating user accounts, at least once in your life.
-Command Line Assistant can help you reduce the burden of such a task.
+It may be the case that you will have to perform a repetitive task, such as creating user accounts, at least once in your life. command line assistant can help you reduce the burden of such a task.

 In this assignment, we'll pretend that you've been provided with an input file containing a list of users and their preferred shells.
 You have been asked to use this input file to generate user accounts.

-# Comma Separated Value input file
+Comma Separated Value input file
+===

 Let's take a look at the provided a comma separated value (csv) file containing usernames and preferred terminal shells.